hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_filled_: When a user order is taken by another other in a trade.
+  - _order_filled_: When user's order is taken by another order in a trade.

   ```json
   {